desprez/springbatch-patterns/README.md

 # SpringBatch patterns

 This repository is for trainning purpose.
-It show a full springboot SpringBatch integration using modular configuration to avoid bean name/type conflicts.
+It show a full Springboot SpringBatch integration using modular configuration to avoid bean name/type conflicts.

-Each job can be lauch independently using **-Dspring.batch.job.names={jobname}** parameters. (see Eclipse launch configuation for other parameters)
+Each job can be launch independently using **-Dspring.batch.job.names={jobname}** parameter. (see Eclipse launch configurations for other parameters)

 It use **postgreSQL** database and **H2** for tests.